MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

     :::image type="content" source="media/nlu-gpt/nlu-generative-ans-SnS-sources.png" alt-text="Screenshot of the  Search and summarize node Data sources menu.":::

 1. When you are done entering sources, close the menu.
-Make sure to save any changes to your topic.(image: save topic?)
+Make sure to save any changes to your topic.

 The topic will now Search and summarize content from the information sources provided _to the node_.
 [What happens when that doesn't provide a cogent answer?
 Fallback?]